Nickwang3/Big-League-Prophet/README.md

 to run the program, run flaskbootstrapapp.py

-currently the website allows user to enter a player and the team they are on and it will display their stats and a prediction for annual salary based on average war and peak war for their career
+currently the website allows user to enter a player and the team they are on and it will display their stats and a prediction for annual salary based on average war and peak war for their career.
+User can also explore prediction leaderboards for each salary prediction model.

 SOURCES FOR DATA: